Hera mission following after DART’s asteroid impact

-Category: Space Hits: 1In this artist’s concept, the Hera mission scans the impact crater that DART leaves behind.
+Category: Space Hits: 14In this artist’s concept, the Hera mission scans the impact crater that DART leaves behind.
 Image via ESA.

 You heard about the NASA mission to strike and move an asteroid?
 It’s a test run in what’s increasingly being called planetary defense.
 The NASA mission is called DART, and it successfully launched to space recently, on November 24, 2021.
 It’s due to arrive at its asteroid target in late 2022.
 The tiny craft will strike the little asteroid, in the process breaking into smithereens.
 Astronomers on Earth hope to measure a tiny shift in the asteroid’s orbit due to DART’s impact.